tapasrastogi2411/African-Impact-Challenge/doc/sprint4/sprint4.md

     - Efosa Obano

 ## Sprint 4 Goals
-- Complete assignment functionality from both entrepreneur and teacher perspectives
+- Allow users to reset their password
-- Allow users to view other user profiles
+- Deploy website
-- Create a guest user type which can access limited AIC functionality without being logged-in
+- Allow entrepreuners accept/decline invitations
-- Improve the design of the readings and videos pages
+- Create a calendar for members to stay updated with upcoming workshops, deadlines, etc
-- Complete company resource upload functionality
+- Allow Founders to invite entrepreuners to join company

 ## Sprint 4 User Stories and Tasks Breakdown